Islanders' Lamoriello named NHL general manager of the year

 Varlamov is 10-5 with a 2.26 goals-against average and .913 save percentage in 16 starts in the playoffs.
 Pageau, who Lamoriello signed to a $30 million, six-year extension as part of the agreement to acquire him from Ottawa, is tied for fifth in the postseason with eight goals.

-Greene, who Lamoriello drafted with New Jersey, has become a regular part of New York's blue line after replacing injured defenseman Johnny Boychuk in the preliminary round.
+Greene, who Lamoriello signed as an undrafted free agent with New Jersey, has become a regular part of New York's blue line after replacing injured defenseman Johnny Boychuk in the preliminary round.
 Brassard has eight points in 15 games.

 ''Lou has been in the game a long time,'' Trotz said. ''(He) understands the person really well.
 It's not necessarily can he shoot a puck, can he pass a puck.
 There's the other stuff.
 And that's where I think Lou's been really exceptional at when he looks at certain people.''